gandalf-qubic/Community-Management-Team-Proposals/Community-Management-CCF-Proposal-for-January-and-February-2026.md

 |**Activities**|000 $| 000 Billion $QUBIC|000 $|000 Billion $QUBIC| XXX Billion $QUBIC|
 |**TOTAL**|000 $| 000 Billion $QUBIC|000 $|000 Billion $QUBIC| XXX Billion $QUBIC|

+**Salaries cover full-time and part-time moderators based on workload, responsibility with the dynamic salary model described below.
+Activities include community engagement initiatives, quizzes, and low-cost incentives.**

+> [!NOTE]
+> *We apply a **dynamic salary model** based on price tiers.
+A 3-level salary system, subject to modifications, adjusts compensation based on token price.
+If the price drops below set thresholds, salaries are reduced accordingly.
+If the price rises again, salaries are restored to higher levels.
+This model aligns compensation with market performance.
+It helps manage budget during downturns and rewards during growth.*

 ## FAQ
 ### Q: Who leads the Community Team?
 A: El_Clip, elected by Quorum with 630 votes, serves as the coordinator and liaison with governance structures.
 We want to highlight that the community team has a horizontal structure, and relevant decisions are made collectively by vote.